Applying Classical Geometry Intuition to Quantum Spin: Quantum Spin-1/2 Formalism

 where $a$ and $b$ are scalar, potentially complex, constants.

+In matrix notation, the operators that yield information about the $x$, $y$, and $z$ components of spin can be written as $\hbar/2$ times the Pauli spin matrices.
+The Pauli spin matrix $\sigma_z$ can be easily found by noting that it is the matrix for which $\upket z$ and $\downket z$ are the eigenvectors with eigenvalues of +1 and -1.
+This gives us the matrix

-If we measure the $z$-component of the particle's angular momentum we will always get either plus or minus $\hbar/2$, with probabilities of $a^{*}a$ and $b^{*}b$ if the state is normalized.
+If we measure the $z$-component of angular momentum for a spin-1/2 particle in an arbitrary state, we will always get either plus or minus $\hbar/2$, with probabilities of $a^{*}a$ and $b^{*}b$ if the state is normalized.
 To predict the outcome of a measurement along a \emph{different} axis, we can write our quantum state in terms of the eigenstates of the component of angular momentum we plan to measure.
-Since the $z$ axis is chosen arbitrarily, we know that a pair of eigenstates of \emph{any} component of angular momentum must exist and have similar properties to the $z$ basis states.
+Since the $z$ axis is chosen arbitrarily, we know that a pair of eigenstates of \emph{any} component of angular momentum along \emph{any} axis must exist and have similar properties to the $z$ basis states.

 Two special basis sets are made up of the eigenstates of angular momentum along the $x$ and $y$ axes, respectively.
-Because the $z$ basis forms a complete set, we should be able to write these basis states in terms of the $z$ states.\cite{note:xandycomplete} We'll start by writing the $x$ basis states in the general form
+Because the $z$ basis forms a complete set, we should be able to write these basis states in terms of the $z$ states \cite{note:xandycomplete}.
+We'll start by writing the $x$ basis states as

 where $A$, $B$, $C$, and $D$ are constants.
-We can deduce what these constants must be simply by considering what properties these states should have and enforcing them using inner products.
-In the process we will see connections between physical space and Hilbert space.
+We can deduce what these constants must be simply by considering what properties these states should have.
+In the process, we will see connections between physical (geometric) space and Hilbert space.